S0urC10ud/ReactNativeRdpAnmeldung/README.md

 ## Brief introduction
 This is just an entry-level project for learning React Native.
 It is similar to a Todo-List as Items can be added/removed of a `FlatList`.
-The data is persisted with out encryption to the local storage by using the AsyncStorage-Community-Repository.
+The data is persisted without encryption to the local storage by using the AsyncStorage-Community-Repository.

 ## Getting started
 If you are using npm, you can run the following commands if you have set up React Native correctly with a virtual Android-Device: https://reactnative.dev/docs/environment-setup